jsudiaman/jsudiaman.github.io/_posts/2022-09-21-my-macos-cli-toolbox.md

 ## Powerline

-[Powerline](https://powerline.readthedocs.io) is the "cherry on top" that lets me visualize the current working directory, as well as the current branch if I'm currently inside a Git or Mercurial repo.
+[Powerline](https://powerline.readthedocs.io) is the cherry on top that lets me visualize the current working directory, as well as the current branch if I'm currently inside a Git or Mercurial repo.
 Being technically a Vim plugin (with bindings for bash/zsh/etc), the setup process is somewhat underdocumented, but I'll go over the basic steps.

 ```
 # Install the powerline-status package from pip.